Ready to find the perfect college degree?

-Some of the most popular Geography specializations for history majors focus not on a single time or place, but instead a specific subject.
-Broad subject matter specialties can include geography, public history and economical history.
+Some of the most popular geography specializations for history majors focus not on a single time or place, but on a specific subject.
+Broad subject matter specialties can include:

-Other subject matter specialties have a narrower content focus.
-For example, you might be able to earn a Bachelor of Arts degree in military history specifically by studying past and modern wars and military actions in which the United States has been involved.
+Other subject matter specialties have a narrower focus.
+For example, you might be able to earn a Bachelor of Arts degree in military history by studying past and modern wars and military actions that the United States has been involved in.
 A number of undergraduate history degree programs now offer concentrations in the history of a group of people, such as women’s history and African American history.

 While some bachelor’s degree programs in history allow students to earn a general history degree, there are benefits to focusing your studies.
 All of history is simply too vast to develop an in-depth knowledge of it in just a few short years of study.
-When you choose to concentrate in one of these specializations for history majors, you can tailor your education to your interests and cultivate sufficient knowledge of a specialty to continue building upon as you begin your own professional historical research.
+When you choose to concentrate in one of these specializations for history majors, you can tailor your education to your interests.
+You can cultivate enough knowledge of a specialty to continue building upon it.
+Related Resources:

 - 30 Best History Degree Online Programs (Bachelor’s)

 - In What Ways Can a History Major Provide Litigation Support?

 - What is the Best Degree for Becoming a High School History Teacher?

 - What Jobs Can You Get with a History Degree?

 - What Skills Do I Need to Succeed in the Study of History?

 - 15 Creative Jobs for History Majors